vapor/docs/3.0/docs/http/getting-started.md

 ## Standalone

-The HTTP package is lightweight, pure-Swift, and only depends in SwiftNIO.
-This means it can be used as an HTTP framework any Swift project&mdash;even one not using Vapor.
+The HTTP package is lightweight, pure Swift, and only depends on SwiftNIO.
+This means it can be used as an HTTP framework in any Swift project&mdash;even one not using Vapor.

 To include it in your package, add the following to your `Package.swift` file.